bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ##### The `ExtractCommands` Set
 The first set to run in the render schedule is `ExtractCommands`.
-This set usually contains a single system that applies commands dispatched extract schedule.
-Applying commands in Render rather than Extract means the main world spends less time locked in extraction.
+This set usually contains a single system that applies ECS commands dispatched in the extract schedule.
+Applying ECS commands in Render rather than Extract means the main world spends less time locked in extraction.

 ##### The `ManageViews` Set
-The `ManageViews` set runs runs after `ExtractCommands`, and contains three
+The `ManageViews` set runs after `ExtractCommands`, and contains three systems:
-systems:
 + [`sort_cameras`] Sorts extracted cameras by [`Camera::order`].
 + [`prepare_windows`] Gets each window ready to be drawn to.
 + [`prepare_view_targets`] (after `prepare_windows`) Adds a [`ViewTarget`]